gatsbyjs/gatsby/CONTRIBUTING.md

 * The Markdown files for the documentation live in `/docs` folder.
 Make additions or modifications here.
 * Make sure to double check your grammar and capitalise correctly.
-* Commit with ["Signed-off-by"](#developer-certificate-of-origin) line appended
-  to commit message and push to your fork.
+* Commit with a ["Signed-off-by"](#developer-certificate-of-origin) line appended to your commit message and push to your fork.
 * Create a pull request from your branch.

 ### Developer Certificate of Origin

-Gatsby repository enforces the
+The Gatsby repository enforces the
 [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on Pull Requests.
 It requires all commit messages to contain the `Signed-off-by` line with an email address that matches the commit author.